ALONGOD/Meme-generator/README.md

 - Click "Save Meme" to save your creation.
 - Use the share buttons to share your meme on Facebook or download it.

+## Link to the Project

+You can access the Meme Generator project [here](alongod.github.io/Meme-generator/).

 ## Credits

 - Alon Goddard - Developer